ngimb64/ngimb64/README.md

 ### About
-My name is Nick and I am a Cybersecurity Intern at Tyler Technologies.
+My name is Nick and I am a Security Engineer.
 I have a wide array projects and a diverse skill set in infosec, software engineering, and systems networking.

 - 🔭 I’m currently working on ...
   * Polishing a few projects while possibly adding a few features in the process